EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 ***

-#### Did you hide the game in Steam ROM Manager?
+#### Did you exclude the game in Steam ROM Manager?
 [Back to the Top](#steam-rom-manager-table-of-contents)

-When parsing an app list in Steam ROM Manager, it is easy to misclick and accidentally exclude a game.
+When parsing an app list in Steam ROM Manager, it is easy to misclick and accidentally exclude or hide a game.
 Excluding a game will hide it from the parsed app list preventing it from being added to Steam.

 To "un-hide" a game: